ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Authentication mechanisms are used to establish the identity of the peer workload before secure communication can proceed.

-Workloads often obtain their identity without relying on pre-provisioned long-lived secrets.
-Instead, identity is established through mechanisms provided by the infrastructure that allow a workload to prove it is running in a given environment and obtain short-lived credentials.
+Workloads often obtain their credentials without relying on pre-provisioned long-lived secrets.
+Instead, short-lived credentials are established through mechanisms provided by the infrastructure that allow a workload to prove it is running in a given environment.
 Common delivery patterns are described in {{Section 3 of ?I-D.ietf-wimse-workload-identity-practices}}.

 Once credentials are issued, they are conveyed to peers using common security protocols.
 Typical mechanisms include: